ngless-toolkit/ngless/docs/contents/modules.md

 The ``required`` flag determines whether the argument is required.
-Note that arguments with a default argument are automatically optional (ngless may trigger a warning about this anomalous situation).
+Note that arguments with a default argument are automatically optional (ngless may trigger a warning if you mark an argument with a default as required).

 ### References